-Vote Christopher Hoyt For State Senate From Rutland County! :)
+Please vote Christopher Hoyt For State Representative From Rutland-Bennington! :)

 Property Tax Concerns